raspberrypilearning/electricity-generation/en/step_4.md

 --- /task ---

-At the moment you haven't entered any data for the **3rd country** sprite but you can still test that the pen works using the default colour purple.
+At the moment you haven't entered any data for the **3rd country** sprite but you can still test that the pen works using the default colour.

 --- task ---